 Our indoor facility provides an environment for improvement on every aspect of our players’ game from hitting and pitching, to speed and agility training.
 Our teams, camps, and our college consulting give our high school athletes the best possible chance of achieving their dreams of playing college baseball.

 Coach Gasaway has been the Head Coach at Quince Orchard High School since 2005 and working with Elite since 2009.
-Since he has been at QO he has won a state championship in 2005, and gone to two other state finals.
-He has one 7 region titles since 2005 and has been named MSABC District Coach of the Year 4 times.
-In 2011 Coach Gasaway was named Washington Post All- Met Coach of the year.
+Since he has been at QO he has won a state championship in 2005 and gone to two other state finals.
+He has won 7 region titles since 2005 and has been named MSABC District Coach of the Year 4 times.
+In 2011 Coach Gasaway was named Washington Post All-Met Coach of the year.

 Coach Boyd is a graduate of Damascus High School.
 While there he was recognized on the Preseason All-State team as well as being Honorable Mention All-Met as a senior.
 From there he attended Frostburg State University, where he played for 4 years.
 After playing at FSU, he stayed on staff as an assistant, coaching the Outfielders for one season.
-Since graduating, he has been an assistant coach at Quince Orchard High School.
+Since graduating, he has been an assistant coach at Quince Orchard High School and is now currently an assistant coach at Walkersville High.
 At Elite, he has coached 13u, 15u, 16u and Showcase teams.

 Coach Rivera played high school baseball at Paint Branch High School and then at the collegiate level at Catholic University.
 While at Catholic, he started all 4 years in centerfield and served as team captain for 3 years.
 He won rookie of the year, student-athlete of the year, and team MVP during his collegiate career, as well as Academic All-Conference honors 3 times while studying Biology Pre-Med.
 He currently serves as an assistant varsity coach at Bethesda Chevy Chase High School in Montgomery County during the spring season..